Monoclonal antibodies (mAb)

 Hybridoma technology

-Hybrodoma technology produces monoclonal antibodies by fusing antibody-producing B-lymphocytes with myleoma cells to combine properties of both cell types.
+Hybrodoma technology produces monoclonal antibodies by fusing antibody-producing B-lymphocytes with myeloma cells to combine properties of both cell types.
 First, mice are injected with an antigen specially selected for the targeted monoclonal antibodies (receptor or signal proteins) to bind to.
 As an immune response B-lymphocytes develop in the mouse and produce antibodies that bind to the injected antigen.
 The B lymphocytes are isolated from the spleen and fused with plasma cells from a myeloma which are immortal tumor cells as they can multiply extremely quickly.
 Hybridomas are formed which combines the longevity and reproductivity of the myeloma with the antibody-producing ability of the B lymphocytes.
 This creates highly stable, long-lasting cells that continuously produce monoclonal antibodies.

 Medical use